 Related: Get smart tips for buying the freshest shellfish.

+What's the best way to cook lobster?
+Take your pick!
 You've got a lot of choice when it comes to cooking lobster whole or in pieces.
 Whole lobsters lend themselves well to boiling and steaming, while lobster tails can be boiled, steamed, grilled, broiled, and baked.

+Here's how to boil a whole lobster.
 This is the classic presentation seen everywhere from special occasion dinners to casual beach parties.